Below is a list of the largest and

 The Golden Jubilee is currently the

-largest known cut diamond in the world.
+largest known cut Diamond in the world.

 The discovery of this large brown

-in 1985, of 755.5 carats, was
+Diamond in 1985, of 755.5 carats, was

-Premier mine in South Africa, also where
+at the Premier Mine in South Africa,

-and others such as the
+found in 1905, and others such as the

 Centenary in 1986.

 3,025 carats rough /530 carats cut /

-The Cullinan diamond was the largest
+The Cullinan Diamond was the largest

 diamond found at the Premier mine in

-South Africa in 1905, weighing an amazing
+South Africa in 1905, weighing an

-to Edward VII by the government of the
+England by the Government of the

 Transvaal as a birthday present.
 It was